geeklynad/TP-Link-ESCU/README.md

 ### Broadcast domain communication of administrative interface

-The utility and hardware with which it communicates transmit packets to the broadcast domain 255.255.255.255.
+The utility and hardware with which it communicates transmit packets to the broadcast domain IPv4 destination address 255.255.255.255, and MAC desctination address ff:ff:ff:ff:ff:ff.
 These packets are readily and passively intercepted by any other device on the same VLAN segment.
 Use of a simple packet sniffer combined with decryption can passively log traffic to obtain credentials.

 ### Administrative interface responds regardless of VLAN

 With the TL-SG105Ev5 on which these tests were performed, the device would respond to utility queries regardless of the VLAN it received the queries from.
 There are no options to limit management access to specific VLANs.
 As such, once the administrative credentials are obtained from the attack, the attacker would be capable of gaining control of the device regardless of VLAN.

-Even in the case of manually setting a static IP on the TL-SG105Ev5 outside of the VLAN of the attacking device, it still responds and allows connection.
+Even in the case of manually setting a static IP on the switch outside of the VLAN of the attacking device, it still responds and allows connection.
 There are no options available on the device configuration to prohibit administrative communication to or from a given VLAN.

+A malicious user within a non-management VLAN could therefore potentially create a brute force script to gain access to the switch even in the case of being unable to capture a login session to decrypt.

 ### Web interface alternative